daltonma/chess_position_trainer/README.md

-# REPONAME
+# Chess Position Trainer

-This is REPONAME.
+This is a Chess Position Trainer.

 **This repo STANs ENHYPEN**